805-528-8383

 Meet the Trainers!

-Lisa Ellman Founder/Lead Trainer
+Lisa Ellman

 Certified AKC CGC, Trick and Community evaluator

-Member International Association of Canine Profesionals (IACP)
+Member International Association of Canine Professionals (IACP)

 My first encounter with dog training was at the age of 11.
 I took first place in a group class with my Doberman, Sidney.
-I have no idea how, the other students must have slacked off.
-Returning to school after a carreer in commercial production, I enrolled in Pierce College and got a part time job at a busy veterinary practice, starting as a kennel worker, then as an assistant in the treatment room.
+I have no idea how, the other students must have slacked off!

-Relocating to Texas and working as a veterinary technician, I was approached by the store manager asking if I would be interested in becoming a dog trainer.
-Yes!!
-I jumped at the opportunity to learn about the dog’s mind and help the owners understand their canines.
-I devoured almost every book on dog training, behavior and dog psychology on the shelves.
-In 1996, aftr requests from many students, I launched Good Dogma Obedience Training
+I jumped at the opportunity to learn about the dog’s mind and help people understand their canines.
+I devoured almost every book on dog training, behavior and dog psychology I could find.
+In 1996, after requests from several students, I launched Good Dogma Obedience Training

 Vicki Ramos

 Vicki Ramos has lived on the Central Coast of California since 1989.
 She has been passionate about dogs her entire life (since the age of 2!) and has raised many wonderful pets over the years.
+After graduating in 2009 from the Animal Behavior College in Northridge as a certified trainer, she started co-training obedience classes at Good Dogma.